Deepak Vasant Kesarkar

 Deepak Vasant Kesarkar is a member of the 14th Maharashtra Legislative Assembly.
 He is a former Cabinet Minister for Ministry of Education and Ministry of Marathi Language.
 He represents the Sawantwadi Assembly Constituency.
-He belongs to Shivsena.
-He was appointed Maharashtra's minister of state for Finance, Rural Development in December 2014.
-He is also guardian minister of Sindhudurg district.
+He belongs to the Shiv Sena.
+He was appointed Maharashtra's minister of state for Finance, and Rural Development in December 2014.
+He was also guardian minister of Sindhudurg district.